tholander/optionable/README.md

 #### map
 This method has the same purpose as the `Array.prototype.map` function.
 You can use it to transform the value contained in an `Optionable` object.
-But use it with caution, because it will throw a `NoElementError` if the object is empty.

 ```typescript
 import { Optionable, NoElementError } from "optionable";